recorda-ch/recorda-users/README.md

 #

-This repository provides a REST API micro-service to handle users for [Recardo ](https://github.com/recorda-ch) organization.
+This repository provides a REST API for [Recardo ](https://github.com/recorda-ch) platform **users management**.

-The implementation is based on following *technical stack* :
+This implementation of the API is based on following *technical stack* :
 - **Java 8** powered by **Spring Boot framework**
 - Spring Boot embedded **Tomcat** server (as web container)
 - a **MongoDB** server (as the underlying datastore)